-have been teaching Hatha Yoga for over 25 years having been fully qualified with the Scottish Yoga Teachers Association (SYTA) 500 hour course, the predecessor of Yoga

-Scotland.
-I am currently Chair of Yoga Scotland, the governing body of Yoga in Scotland, and I am now advisor.
+have been teaching Hatha Yoga for over 25 years having been fully qualified with the Scottish Yoga Teachers Association (SYTA) 500 hour course.
+The SYTA is the predecessor of Yoga Scotland.
+I was Chair of Yoga Scotland, the governing body of Yoga in Scotland, and I am now advisor.